syseleven/grav-docs-syseleven-stack/pages/04.Reference/04.block-storage/docs.en.md

 ### Multi-attach volumes

 When you create a volume with a multi-attach volume type (See <a href="#Available volume types">available volume types</a>), it is possible to attach it to multiple virtual machines at the same time.

+This is useful, for example, to make app servers more scalable or to reduce single points of failure: If your application relies on a file system to store information, for example pictures, you can use multi-attach volumes to share the file system across a number of app servers, without the need for network storage solutions like NFS.

 Please refer to our multi-attach volume tutorial.
 It explains [how to use multi-attach volumes with the cluster file system ocfs2](../../02.Tutorials/10.cinder-multiattach/docs.en.md).